What if blending old and new approaches can result in deeper insights? What if religious scholarship can make national borders more porous?

 In Russia, there’s opportunity for creative thinking that balances traditional and new approaches to theology, Karpov believes.
 He and other progressive theologians have a like-minded vision: to transform Russia’s tradition of orthodox theology, handed down from centuries of monastic tradition.
 And they propose to do that by developing 21st-century methods of analytic philosophy: conceptual precision, argumentative clarity and logical coherence.

 “In recent decades, philosophers of religion in the so-called analytic tradition have gradually directed their efforts to the task of new discovery and careful conceptual analysis within the domain of theology,” Karpov says.
 “This redirection has resulted in a substantial body of scholarly work that provides grist for a broad-ranging reshaping of theological understanding and theological method.”

-Russian theologians and philosophers have shown increased interest in the methods of analytic theology, but need resources as well as the opportunity to develop their own research in conversation with like-minded scholars.
+Russian theologians and philosophers show increased interest in the methods of analytic theology, he reports.
+However, they need resources as well as opportunities to develop their own research in conversation with other scholars.

 With a grant from Templeton Religion Fund to Universität Innsbruck, Karpov has led a project to develop analytic theology scholarship in Russia.
 Part of the anticipated outcome is also to uncover potential for a reverse flow: orthodox theology contributing to analytic theology.

 “We believe that orthodox theology can learn from analytic philosophy and also contribute to broader discussions in analytic theology which have to this point been dominated by the Western theological tradition,” he says.

 Specifically, the project has included:

 Clearly, Russia’s cultural identity is unique.
 Intertwined themes of religion, individuality and society can’t easily be unraveled.
 As a result, the country offers a distinctive contribution to religious thought.